Key Facts on HIV in Asia and the Pacific (2022)

 Prevention of mother-to-child transmission at 57% [46-69%] coverage is well below the global average of 82% [64-98%]

 Data are regularly collected in many countries, but more analysis is needed to translate them into useful strategic information for action.

 Data gaps include information on transgender people, young key populations and prisoners; inconsistent disaggregation of information by age and gender; and availability of city and sub-national data.

-10impose some form of restriction on the entry, stay and residence of people living with HIV
+- 15restricting the entry, stay and residence of people living with HIV